-WashU Career Interest Groups bring together communities of students, staff, faculty and alumni focused on highly desired career paths.
+WashU Career Interest Groups bring together communities of students, staff, faculty and alumni to focus on highly desired career paths.

 Brief Summary of Each Group